schoology/interview_environment/php/README.md

 # The PHP Box
-To set up the PHP box, go to the root directory of the project and run
+To set up the PHP box, run `vagrant up` from this directory.

-    cd php
-    vagrant up

 The PHP box mounts the src/codeigniter source at the boxes apache docroot.
 If you couldn't tell from the directory name, we have setup [codeigniter](http://ellislab.com/codeigniter) as the PHP framework.
 Codeigniter is a very simple MVC framework.
 After provisioning is complete you should be able to see the Codeigniter application running at [http://localhost:8090/home](http://localhost:8090/home).
 ### A bit about Codeigniter